 The best part about being immediately helpful is that you leave the door open for future calls.
 Assuming you listened effectively to their current challenge and your content is helpful given their specific situation, they'll remember that you were the one who pointed them in the right direction.
 They’ll be much less likely to ignore your future attempts at connecting.

 Another benefit of sending content by email is that you can track when they open the message and when they click the link(s).
-If you really think they will be a good prospect for you eventually -- just not right now -- make sure you're using a tool like Sidekick to track their actions.
+If you really think they will be a good prospect for you eventually -- just not right now -- make sure you're using a tool like HubSpot Sales to track their actions.